When home matters most: How to arrange Palliative Care at Home

-Palliative care is delivered through a multidisciplinary team approach, which may include specialist palliative care clinicians, General Practitioners, nurses, allied health professionals, pharmacists, support workers and care management teams working together to support the client and their family.
+Palliative care at home is delivered through a multidisciplinary team approach, which may include specialist palliative care clinicians, General Practitioners, nurses, allied health professionals, pharmacists, support workers and care management teams working together to support the client and their family.

 Prestige Inhome Care works alongside your GP, your hospital team and specialist palliative care providers to help ensure care is coordinated, safe and seamlessly delivered at home.

-Step 3: Access funding
+Step 3: Understanding funding options

 Government-subsidised care